Dealing with an estate

 Here are some suggestions to make your job easier:

-- The government guide What to do after a death lists all the steps you will need to take, where to get help, and a list of who needs to be told about the death.
-There are versions available for England and Wales (pdf), Scotland and Northern Ireland .
+- The government offers practical guidance and explains all the steps you will need to take, where to get help, and who needs to be told about the death.
+For England and Wales vist the GOV.UK website, for Scotland visit the Scottish Government website and for Northern Ireland visit the NI Direct website.

 - If you haven’t already, order multiple copies of the death certificate.
 You’ll need to tell every organisation that the person who died had dealings with about the death.
 Most will needto see an original death certificate.
 It speeds up the process if you can send out several certificates at the same time.
 Multiple copies can be provided later, but it’s cheaper to order them whenthe death is first registered.